-Pouring a concrete driveway is an expensive project.
-Because of this, you’ll want to take care of it in order to get the most out of this investment.
-All types of driveways require some sort of maintenance in order to preserve their life.
+Driveway maintenance is the best way to get the most out of your new pour.
+All types of driveways require some sort of care in order to preserve their life.
 Below are a few tips that will help you get the most out of your concrete driveway.

 1. Steer clear of chemicals meant for de-icing

 Here in Louisiana, we tend to panic at the first sign of a snowflake.
 While it may seem logical to douse your driveway with de-icing chemicals, this is actually very harmful to your concrete.
 These chemicals can result in surface damage such as spalling and scaling, because they force the moisture inside of your concrete to thaw and refreeze, which can create cracks in the surface.

 De-icing products that are made with ammonium sulphates and ammonium nitrates are particularly detrimental because these ingredients will chemically attack your concrete.
 For the first winter of your new concrete, it’s best to avoid any de-icing products altogether–even rock salt.